Diffusion Models in Recommendation Systems: A Survey: Introduction

 Though NCSN \cite{song2019generative} and DDPM \cite{ho2020denoising} were introduced in 2019 and 2020, no work has adopted it for recommender systems until 2022.
 After that, there is an increasing amount of publication, representing a growing interest of this field, which motivates our efforts to construct this survey.
-We aim to provide a comprehensive list of state-of-the-art methods of using diffusion models in recommender systems and describe the landscape, identifying gaps to be filled and encouraging research efforts.
+We aim to provide a comprehensive scope of methods using diffusion models in recommender systems and describe the landscape, identifying gaps to be filled and encouraging research efforts.
 With the field developing at a fast pace, we aim to present the comprehensive knowledge for researchers who intend to quickly grasp the landscape and for graduate students who wish to enter this field.
-Our contributions are summarized as the following:

-\begin{itemize} \item Present a comprehensive survey on diffusion models in recommender systems, covering a wide range of applications in recommender systems such as collaborative filtering, sequential recommendation, multi-domain recommendation, and responsible recommendation. \item Detail the technical knowledge of diffusion models, including further improvements from the original frameworks and techniques to enhance efficiency. \item Highlight the trends in using diffusion models in recommender systems, by summarizing the algorithms and comparing them within their respective application. \item Provide an outlook into open research questions and perspectives that deserve further research efforts, identifying gaps within the current landscape. \end{itemize}

 \textbf{Survey Methodology.} With a focus on recommender systems involving diffusion models, we collect relevant papers using Google Scholar under queries such as ``diffusion models in recommender systems'' and ``diffusion models in recommendation.''
 To differentiate from graph diffusion and information diffusion, we manually examine the definition of diffusion in each paper to only include papers using the diffusion model in common with NCSN \cite{song2019generative} or DDPM \cite{ho2020denoising}.
-Besides, digging into Google Scholar until no relevant papers are available, we complement the paper collection strategy by manually checking the related work section of each relevant paper, ensuring complete coverage of relevant works.
-This yields 70 papers involving diffusion models in recommender systems that we include in this survey paper.
+Besides digging into Google Scholar until no relevant papers are available, we complement the paper collection strategy by manually checking the related work section of each relevant paper, ensuring complete coverage of relevant works.
+This yields 188 papers involving diffusion models in recommender systems that we include in this survey paper.
 Furthermore, Fig. \ref{fig:timeline} displays the timeline of some relevant papers categorized by our taxonomy.